-You probably want to get out and explore a little more of the park while your here.
-A great way to do this is to take a family hike.
+You probably want to get out and explore a little more of the park while you’re here.
+A great way to do this is by taking a family hike.
 There are tons of great trails and places to hike throughout the park.
 Make sure to stop at the visitor center when you arrive to get a park map and information from the park rangers.
-Here are a few of our favorite family hikes.

 Ship Harbor Trail

 Located close to Wonderland Trail, Ship Harbor Trail is another great hiking trail with kids through the beautiful forests.